Maryland women’s basketball has all its starters back and one goal — a national title

 Benzan added: “Honestly, I love it.
 That pressure and that expectation, we welcome it.”

 Maryland reached all kinds of milestones last season as the wins and accolades piled up.
-Frese surpassed 500 career wins at Maryland and became the program’s winningest coach of all time.
-She was named Big Ten coach of the year for the fourth time and Associated Press national coach of the year for the second time after winning the conference championship for the sixth time in seven years and the Big Ten tournament for the second year in a row.
+Frese surpassed 500 career wins at Maryland and became the program’s winningest coach.
+She was named Big Ten coach of the year for the fourth time and Associated Press national coach of the year for the second time after the Terps won the conference championship for the sixth time in seven years and the Big Ten tournament for the second year in a row.
 Frese became the fourth coach to win the national award multiple times since its inception in 1995.

 For Maryland football, another opportunity squandered brings questions about what’s actually possible

-Ashley Owusu and Diamond Miller were both named all-Big Ten first team and Big Ten tournament co-most valuable players.
-Owusu was also an Associated Press third team all-American.
-Benzan was all-Big Ten second team and all-American honorable mention, Bibby was an all-Big Ten honorable mention and Angel Reese was named to the all-Big Ten freshman team.
+Ashley Owusu and Diamond Miller were named all-Big Ten first team and Big Ten tournament co-MVPs.
+Owusu also was an Associated Press third team all-American.
+Benzan was all-Big Ten second team and an all-American honorable mention, Bibby was an all-Big Ten honorable mention, and Angel Reese was named to the all-Big Ten freshman team.

-Maryland is loaded with talent and has the highest goal possible, but Frese knows it won’t be as simple as running it back because of the previous success.
+Maryland is loaded with talent, but Frese knows it won’t be as simple as running it back because of the previous success.

 “The climb to the top sometimes can be easy, but sustaining it, the consistency is the hardest [part],” Frese said.
 “I think that's probably one of the things I take the most pleasure in is that we have been able to sustain that elite level and consistency year in, year out.